About Me – Donna Munro

 http://bookszeus.wordpress.com I also contributed to Inky Fresh Press.

 I founded a writing competition that fundraises for Umoja Orphanage Kenya, which I discovered through a mutual friend.
-The Umoja Writing Competition is in it’s fourth year and the funds help the orphanage in a small way but also contributes to literacy and the writing community.
+The Umoja Writing Competition ran for four years.
+The funds helped the orphanage in a small way but also contributed to literacy and the writing community.

 So what am I doing now?

 Over the years I’ve completed book-length manuscripts as well as articles and short stories.
 The first book-length manuscript was ‘The Fire Within’ a cheesy romance that I thought would be easy to write – it wasn’t.
-I was so proud I finished it I went to a traditional book binder.
+I wrote it longhand before typing it.
+I was so proud I finished it I went to a traditional bookbinder.
 The book (still one-sided manuscript) is leather-bound with gold writing.
 I will never throw that away no matter how many times I move.
 Priceless!

 I wrote a mainstream novel after that ‘Bindi’.
 I thought it was good but I put it in a draw after one rejection and went on writing.
 The next was another romance, an erotic novel ‘Falling for Jackson’.
 Then the Australian romance novel with a Rugby League star as the main-male character ‘Under the Bali Hut’.